 In fall of 2019, the City of Houston received a $46 million Hazard Mitigation Grant from FEMA to help fund the North Canal flood mitigation project.
 The North Canal project is expected to cost $131 million in total.
 The required local share funding for the federal grant is being sourced as $25 million from the Memorial Heights Redevelopment Authority (TIRZ 5) and $20 million each from the City of Houston, the Flood Control District and the Texas Department of Transportation.
 The Flood Control District’s contribution will come from bond funds from the 2018 Bond Program in which the North Canal project had received an abundance of community support.

-The Flood Control District and the City of Houston will execute an interlocal agreement before the end of 2020 as the grant funding calls for completion of the first phase of the project by 2022.
+The Flood Control District and the City of Houston are working to finalize an interlocal agreement as the grant funding calls for completion of the first phase of the project by 2022.
 The project is expected to be completed by the end of 2025.